tinyx/crabfactory/README.md

 Todo-list

 I've already done a todo-list app based on ASP.NET, so the first thing is to convert it into Django.
-And I also have some other thoughts to be achieved after that.

 The todo-list for this project so far is: